Skip to main content

 Research synthesisLow evidenceSmall effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-Across 3 studies, all reported beneficial effects of Lactobacillus sakei proBio65 on skin barrier function, with predominantly small effect sizes.
-The evidence includes two randomized controlled trials (RCTs) in middle-aged women and children with atopic dermatitis, and one review.
-One statistically significant finding was noted for increased skin sebum content.
-Doses, forms, and study durations were not consistently reported, limiting precise characterization.
+Across 3 studies, all reported beneficial small-sized effects on skin barrier function, with one reaching statistical significance.
+Evidence comes from two randomized controlled trials in healthy middle-aged women and children/adolescents with atopic dermatitis, and one review.
+No consistent dose or duration data were available.

-• Studied populations: Japanese women aged 30-49 years; children and adolescents with atopic dermatitis
+• Studied populations: healthy middle-aged women, children and adolescents with atopic dermatitis

 3 of 3 papers